langchain-ai/langchain-postgres/README.md

 # langchain-postgres

-The `langchain-postgres` package is an integration package managed by the core LangChain team.

-This package contains implementations of core abstractions using `Postgres`.
+The `langchain-postgres` package implementations of core LangChain abstractions using `Postgres`.

 The package is released under the MIT license.

 Feel free to use the abstraction as provided or else modify them / extend them as appropriate for your own application.

+## Requirements

+The package currently only supports the [psycogp3](https://www.psycopg.org/psycopg3/) driver.

+## Contributing

+Feel free to suggest or help migrate `postgres` related integrations from `langchain-community` to this package.

 ## Installation